mmbman/Katagiri/glossary.md

 "Seated meditation"

-For detailed guidance on how to practice zazen, see [Dogen Index: Fukanzazengi](topics#fukanzazengi).
+For detailed guidance on how to practice zazen, see [Dōgen Index: Fukanzazengi](topics#fukanzazengi).

 ## Zen